Mike-D22/what-happens-when/README.rst

 of details missing, just waiting for you to add them!
 So send us a pull request, please!

-This is all licensed under the terms of the `Creative Commons Zero`_ license.
+This is all licensed under the terms of the `Creative Commons Zero`_ license

 Read this in `简体中文`_ (simplified Chinese), `日本語`_ (Japanese), `한국어`_
 (Korean) and `Spanish`_.
 NOTE: these have not been reviewed by the alex/what-happens-when